Merle Hathaway

-Merle Hathaway is an English-born Australian museum curator, exhibition curator, art advisor and project manager active since 1980, and former gallery director.
+Merle Hathaway is an English-born Australian museum curator, exhibition curator, art advisor and project manager, active since 1980, and former gallery director.

 Early life and migration

 Merle Hathaway was born in 1948 to sewing machine sales representative Lucy (nee Simmons) and mechanical engineer Stanley Hathaway, in Wing, Buckinghamshire where the couple and first child Hazel had moved from Coventry, having survived the bombing of that city in World War II.
-From 1946–1951 they moved again to New Forest and Ringwood in Hampshire and later caravanned around the country while they awaited their successful application for the Assisted Passage Migration Scheme to emigrate to Australia.
-They left England on 17 November, 1951 and arrived in New South Wales where they were housed in the migrant camp at Bathurst.
-The family then settled in Ballarat in a housing commission house until they bought land on which they stayed in a caravan until their house was built.
-On their retirement Hathaway's parents moved after Merle to Buninyong, where her father died in 1990 and her mother in 2009.
+From 1946–1951 they moved again to New Forest and Ringwood in Hampshire and caravanned around the country while they awaited their successful application for the Assisted Passage Migration Scheme to emigrate to Australia.

+The family left England on 17 November 1951 and arrived in New South Wales where they were initially housed in the migrant camp at Bathurst, then Ballarat Migrant Hostel.
+Six months later they had bought land and lived in a caravan while building their first house, in the new suburb of Wendouree.